saolxs/saolxs/README.md

 - 👋 Hi, I’m Samuel Oladejo
 - 👀 I’m interested in Software Development, Machine Learning, Robotics and Everything in between
-- 🌱 I’m currently learning React, AWS Cloud, and C#
+- 🌱 I’m currently learning ReactJS, AWS Cloud, and JavaScript/TypeScript
 - 💞️ I’m looking to collaborate on a project which involves building a self sustainable simulation of a smart farm which generates its own electricity
 - 📫 How to reach me on twitter @saolxs or linkedin @samuel oladejo